karimnaaji/vectiler/README.md

     --buildings                Whether to export building geometry (1) --buildingsExtrusionScale  Building height scale factor (1.0)
-    --buildingsHeight          The height at which building should be extruded (if no height data is available) (0.0) --terrain                  Generate terrain elevation topography (0)
+    --buildingsHeight          The height at which building should be extruded (if no height data is available) (0.0) --pedestal                 Build a pedestal when running with terrain option (Useful for 3d printing) (0) --pedestalHeight           Pedestal height, can be negative (0.0) --terrain                  Generate terrain elevation topography (0)
     --terrainSubdivision       Terrain mesh subdivision (64)
     --terrainExtrusionScale    Terrain mesh extrusion scale (1.0)